alsalafiyyah/alsalafiyyah.github.io/_pages/terminology/index.md

 1. The Mashru' : Islamically lawful.
 2. Ghibah : backbiting
-3. Zina : sexual intercourse outside marriage
+3. Zina : Illegal sexual intercourse outside marriage
 4. The Sahabah : Companions of the Prophet - Muhammad (Peace and blessings of Allah be upon him) - may Allah be pleased with them all.
 5. The Tabi'un : The generation after the Companions of the Prophet.
 6. Tabi' Al-Tabi'un: Successors, the generation after the Tabi'un.